-- □ Open the Device Security > Management Access > Server dialog, SSH tab. - □ To disable the SSH server, select the 0ff radio button in the Operation frame. - \Box Apply the settings temporarily.
-To do this, click the \checkmark button. - □ To generate a RSA key, in the Signature frame, click the Create button. - □ To enable the SSH server, select the 0n radio button in the Operation frame. - \Box Apply the settings temporarily.
-To do this, click the \checkmark button.
+□ Open the Device Security > Management Access > Server dialog, SSH tab. □ Disable the SSH server.
+Select the 0ff radio button in the Operation frame. $\ \square$ Apply the settings temporarily.
+To do this , click the 🗸 button. ☐ To generate a RSA key, in the Signature f rame, click the Create button. ☐ Enable the SSH server.
+Select the On radio button in the Operation frame. $\ \square$ Apply the settings temporarily.
+To do this , click the 🗸 button.

-enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. ssh key rsa generate To generate a new RSA key.
+enable To change to the Privileged EXEC mode. configure To change to the Configuration mode. ssh key rsa generate To generate a new RSA kev.